 Man, placed in the state of reflection which is peculiar to him, with this reflection for the first time given full freedom of action, did invent language….

 Man manifests reflection when the force of his soul acts in such freedom that, in the vast ocean of sensations which permeates it through all the channels of the senses, it can … single out one wave, arrest it, concentrate its attention on it, and be conscious of being attentive.
-He manifests reflection when, confronted with the vast hovering dream of images which pass by his senses, he can collect himself into a moment of wakefulness and dwell at will on one image… and can select in it distinguishing marks for himself so that he will know that this object is this and not another.
+He manifests reflection when, confronted with the vast hovering dream of images which pass by his senses, he can collect himself into a moment of wakefulness and dwell at will on one image … and can select in it distinguishing marks for himself so that he will know that this object is this and not another.
 He thus manifests reflection if he is able not only to recognize all characteristics vividly or clearly but if he can also recognize and acknowledge to himself one or several of them as distinguishing characteristics.
 The first act of this acknowledgment results in a clear concept; it is the first judgment of the soul–and through what did this acknowledgment occur?
 Through a distinguishing mark which he had to single out and which … struck him clearly…

 Let that lamb there, as an image, pass by under his eyes; it is to him, as it is to no other animal.
 Not as it would appear to the hungry, scenting wolf!… Not as it appears to the rutting ram which feels it only as the object of its pleasure… Not as it appears to any other animal to which the sheep is indifferent and which therefore lets it … pass by because its instinct makes it turn toward something else–Not so with man!
 As soon as he feels the need to come to know the sheep, no instinct gets in his way; no one sense of his pulls him too close to it or too far away from it….
 White, soft, woolly–his soul in reflective exercise seeks a distinguishing mark–the sheep bleats!
 His soul has found the distinguishing mark….
 This bleating, which makes upon man’s soul the strongest impression, which broke away from all the other qualities of vision and of touch, which sprang out and penetrated most deeply, the soul retains it.
 (Section 2)

 This view of language as a product of the human freedom from animal determinations of appetite and action is closer to the originary hypothesis than to the cognitivists’ evolutionary determinism.
 Herder’s exposition suggests, albeit in the context of the lone Enlightenment individual rather than the group, the free-floating mimetic interaction by which humans replace these animal determinations.
 For Herder, as for Sartrean Existentialism, human freedom is a primary category, defined in negative terms but inexplicable merely on the basis of what it negates.
-The effect of this absence of determination is an otherwise unexplained desire to imitate, not other persons in their similarity to us, but other beings insofar force themselves upon one’s consciousness.
+The effect of this absence of determination is an otherwise unexplained desire to imitate, not other persons in their similarity to us, but other beings insofar as they force themselves upon one’s consciousness.
 Whence the “bleating sheep,” the best remembered passage in the Essay.

 Herder’s sheep, the very symbol of innocuousness, is diametrically opposed to Rousseau’s giants.
-Herder exemplifies human disinterest by the least fearsome creature in opposition to both Rousseau and Condillac, for whom language originates in the “unfree” need to communicate one’s distress.
-Yet there is a subtle contradiction between the choice of the lamb, innocent victim and symbol of Christ, and the postulated disinterest of the human speaker in its edibility; the Lamb of God is a direct descendent of the eminently comestible Paschal lamb of the Hebrews.
+Herder exemplifies human disinterest by the least fearsome creature, in opposition to both Rousseau and Condillac, for whom language originates in the “unfree” need to communicate one’s distress.
+Yet there is a subtle contradiction between the choice of the lamb, innocent victim and symbol of Christ, and the postulated disinterest of the human speaker in its edibility; the Lamb of God is a direct descendant of the eminently comestible Paschal lamb of the Hebrews.
 Herder in his Enlightenment optimism ignores the fact that it is precisely this lack of fearsomeness that makes the lamb the ideal sacrificial victim and, as a consequence, the symbol of the sacred in the religion that most clearly reveals the mimetic nature of the sacrificial.

 Herder’s arguments against Condillac’s derivation of language from natural cries are more destructive than constructive.
 His own originary scene suggests the sacrality of language only by reductio ad absurdum: if man has no appetitive interest in the sheep, why should he “[feel] the need to come to know” it?
 In order to find an anthropological basis for what Herder sees as a purely gratuitous interest, we must situate it on a different level from appetitive interest, which is to say, as the interest we have in the significant, in the sacred.